EV Company News For The Month Of October 2017

 BYD is ranked number 1 in China with 19% market share and are number 2 globally, with 9% global market share.

-JP Morgan have raised their price target for BYD Co (HK:1211) to HKD100.
+JPMorgan have raised their price target for BYD Co (HK:1211) to HKD100.

 BMW (OTCPK:BMWYY)